alanisaacs/wine-app/README.md

 ## Known Issues

 * Signing in with Google shows the Google account selector twice
-* The Google account selector references "Restaurant Menu App" instead of the Wine App
 * The Facebook log in screen references "Alan's first app" instead of the Wine App
 * Currently the logout process requires the user to click a second "Complete the sign out process" link after choosing to logout.